nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2a.
 Invalid command format entered by user

 > 2a1.
-Amethyst displays error message
+Amethyst displays error message <br>
-> 2a2.
-Amethyst prompts user to input in correct command format
+  2a2.
+Amethyst prompts user to input in correct command format <br>
-> Use case ends
+  Use case ends

 4a.
 No more operations to undo/ Program is at original state

 > 4a1.
 Amethyst displays an error message, stating no more operations to undo <br>
-> Use case ends
+  Use case ends

 ### Use case: Update task